To ignite the power of jazz arts education and transform lives by fostering self-expression, leadership, collaboration and diversity.

 Summer Jazz Arts Institute for teaching artists currently trains over 100 teaching artists locally, nationally and internationally through ongoing partnerships with Lehman and LaGuardia Colleges at City University of New York, as well as the Muse Machine in Dayton, Ohio and the U.S. Department of State.

-Syncopated Leadership reaches hundreds of executives each year from Fortune 500 companies to Entrepreneurial Start-ups.
+Syncopated Leadership reaches over 300 of executives each year from Fortune 500 companies to Entrepreneurial Start-ups.

 Our newest program for senior citizens offered 60 hours of direct instruction and performance to over 50 seniors this past spring at Lincoln Square and Marble Hill Community Centers in Manhattan.